femboyfin/dbdideas/survivor_perks.md

 ## [Rookie Spirit](<https://deadbydaylight.wiki.gg/wiki/Rookie_Spirit>) 📉 🗑️

 - Now active from the beginning of the trial
   - Minor increase to strength by removing the activation condition that will likely be met before the perk would take effect in most situations anyways.
-Assuming average skill check luck, you'll have the perk up in under 40 seconds of generator repairs, it's very uncommon for a generator to begin regressing during this time, nevermind for the regression to be meaningful.
+Assuming average skill check luck, you'll have the perk up in under 40 seconds of generator repairs, it's very uncommon for a generator to begin regressing during this time, never mind for the regression to be meaningful.
 - Now applies to the nearest **5/6/7** generators
   - Moved level-variable stat to generators.
 7 generators at level 3 means all generators.
 - Now adjusts Aura intensity based on the Generator's regression rate
-  - Provides a secondary info benefit that has potential for interesting team play usage as well as allowing you to prioritize whether or not you want to fix regression based on how quickly a generator is rgressing (e.g. prioritizing a gen that is being regressed by Call of Brine).
+  - Provides a secondary info benefit that has potential for interesting team play usage as well as allowing you to prioritize whether or not you want to fix regression based on how quickly a generator is regressing (e.g. prioritizing a gen that is being regressed by Call of Brine).

 ## [Saboteur](<https://deadbydaylight.wiki.gg/wiki/Saboteur>) 📉

 - No longer applies cool-down unless a hook is successfully sabotaged
   - Quality of life change, prevents accidental activations from being too punishing.
-Serves as a very minor buff in the niche situation where you want to try to sabo more than one hook during a single carry, for example immediately going to sabo one hook, seeing the killer turn around after they finish the pickup, and using background player to get to the next one.
+Serves as a very minor buff in the niche situation where you want to try to sabotage more than one hook during a single carry, for example immediately going to sabotage one hook, seeing the killer turn around after they finish the pickup, and using background player to get to the next one.
 - Now reveals auras within a range of the carried Survivor instead of their original Pick-up location
    - Allows you to remotely track where a Survivor is being carried across the map, along with ensuring you see all nearby potential hook candidates in cases where the killer is faster than normal carrying speed (e.g. clown invigoration bottle and/or agitation).
-This adds the potential for using Sabtoeur to more ffectively dodge pain res procs outside of partied environments.
+This adds the potential for using Saboteur to more effectively dodge Pain Resonance activations outside of partied environments.
 - Reduced Hook Aura reveal range to **48 meters** *(was 56)*
   - Prevents visual clutter and enables more accurate tracking in accordance with the above change.
 - Swapped Aura colors, highlighting Scourge Hooks in White and Normal Hooks in Yellow